fabriciopirini/clojure-rest-api/README.md

 }
 ```

-### Get the element in that position on simulation
+### Get the element in certain position on simulation

 **Definition**